 Their lives are further regulated by a large number of rules known as the Pratimoksa.
 The monastic order (sangha) is venerated as one of the

 three jewels, along with the dharma, or religious teaching, and the Buddha.
 Buddhism gave rise to later ritualistic and devotional practices called Puja,

 - Mantras – Buddhists may chant repetitively, as this is a form of mediation.

 - Chanting – Buddhists may sing the scriptures.

 - Mala – Buddhists may use a string of beads to help them focus during worship.

 - Meditation – Buddhists may use meditation to open themselves to a higher state of awareness.

 “Attachment is the root of suffering” ~ Buddha ~

-Hermeticisum, Is a profound spiritual practice and study of “The seven principles”, which are the foundation of Hermetics.
+Hermeticisum, Is a progressive path to self realization, Hermeticisum is a profound spiritual practice and study of “The seven principles”, which are the foundation of Hermetics.
 They were outlined by famed author Hermes Trismegistus.